I Need To Return This Dog

 NOT GETTING ALONG WITH THE KIDS

 As behavioral reasons for returns go, this one has perhaps the least wiggle room.
-If a dog is truly a danger to a child or stressed by living in the presence of children, he or she needs to find an adult-only home or perhaps a home with older children.
-Some dogs are simply uncomfortable with children; their fast movements and high activity level can seem scary.
+If a newly adopted dog is truly a danger to a child or stressed by living in the presence of children, he or she needs to find an adult-only home or perhaps a home with older children.
+Some dogs are simply uncomfortable with children; their fast movements, unpredictability, tendency to be more invasive, and high activity level can seem scary.
 It could be partly lack of socialization but it is alright, and not abnormal, for a dog to prefer an adult-only home.

-However, at no time should children tormenting a dog be disregarded as “kids being kids” or acceptable behavior.
+However, at no time should children behaving inappropriately with a dog be disregarded as “kids being kids” or acceptable behavior.
 It is inhumane and it is dangerous.
-A dog defending him or herself from being chased, cornered, frightened, or hurt is a disaster waiting to happen.
+A dog defending him or herself from being chased, cornered, frightened, climbed on, grabbed at, or hurt is a disaster waiting to happen.
 A child ends up bitten and a dog often pays with their life.
+This is true as well for behaviors that while not intentionally inappropriate, still make the dog feel unsafe and uncomfortable.
+The majority of dog bites to children that trainers see were preceded by a belief that, “this dog would never bite/is so good and tolerant with the kids.”

 When bringing a pet into a home with children, the responsibility falls on the adults in the household to know what appropriate interaction looks like from both the dog and from the child and be able to facilitate that interaction.
 In this case, knowing really is half the battle and can make all the difference between a frightening and heartbreaking outcome and companionship with positive lessons and memories that last forever.
 Learn more about safe interactions between dogs and children here.